kodecocodes/i9t/app-thinning/app-thinning.markdown

 >**Note**: Reviewing a debug build is a great way to see how App Thinning works, and even before App Thinning existed, Xcode was tailoring debug builds to the targeted device.
 So, App Thinning essentially builds on what Xcode already did, but now, the end user enjoys the benefits.

-[Author TODO: Please check the last sentence for accuracy and that it's in appropriate context.
-Both Jrames and I worked with the original sentence, and I decided to put it in a note since it's more of an aside.
-Let me know if you hate it!]

 Now build and run with the **iPhone 6 Plus** simulator and take a look at the size of **Asset.car**:
 ![bordered width=40%](./images/iphone_6_plus_asset_car_size.png)